geodaftw/EZ-CNC/README.md

 This is a project I created to demonstrate how a Command and Control (C&C) Server and Agent communicate.
 The server runs python and stands up a web server.
-A powershell script (generated with config.py) needs to be deployed and ran on the victim machine.
+A powershell script (generated with config.py or directly within the C&C Server) needs to be deployed and ran on the victim machine.
 This will then loop the script and communicate with the CnC server for its tasks.

 *Note: While it acts like a shell, this is not a shell.*